 Certain herbs -- such as licorice, marshmallow, and slippery elm -- have reputations as throat pain relievers, but they interact with some medications.
 Talk to your doctor before taking them.

-However, it can be very serious in children.
-Watch for fever and call a doctor if:
+Laryngitis can be very serious in children.
+Watch for fever and call a doctor if your child is:

-- Your child is younger than 3 months old and has a temperature of 100 F or higher or is older than 3 months old has a fever of 102 F or higher.
+- Younger than 3 months old and has a temperature of 100 F or higher, or is older than 3 months and has a fever of 102 F or higher

-- He’s having trouble swallowing or breathing, or is making high-pitched sounds when inhaling, or drooling more than usual.
+- Having trouble swallowing or breathing, is making high-pitched sounds when inhaling, or is drooling more than usual

 In kids, it may lead to croup, a narrowing of the airways, or epiglottitis, an inflammation of the flap at the top of the larynx.
 This condition can be life-threatening, so get emergency treatment if you or a child in your care has had laryngitis and starts gasping or having any trouble breathing.